prof. Dmitri Krysko (MD, PhD)

 Dmitri Krysko

-Associate Professor, Head of Cell Death Investigation and Therapy (CDIT) Laboratory, Department of Human Structure and Repair, Faculty of Medicine and Health Sciences, Ghent University
+Associate Professor, Head of Cell Death Investigation and Therapy (CDIT) Laboratory, Department of Human Structure and Repair, Faculty of Medicine and Health Sciences, Ghent University, Member of The Royal Academy of Medicine of Belgium (KAGB)

 Research focus